How I Met Your Mother: Season 8

 Ted briefly dates Jeanette (Abby Elliott), a girl who stalked him after he appeared on the cover of New York Magazine for designing GNB's headquarters.
-He quickly realizes he's made a mistake and breaks up with her.
-Ted's feelings of loneliness grow, especially as he is now the only single member of the group, and he decides he is truly ready to settle down.
+He quickly realizes he has made a mistake but decides to stay with her because he is slightly unstable, too.
+After they break up, Ted's feelings of loneliness grow, especially as he is now the only single member of the group, and he decides he is truly ready to settle down.
 He argues with Lily over hiring a DJ or a band for Barney and Robin's wedding, but is forced to provide a band at short notice when Lily concedes the argument.
 During a chance meeting on the subway, Cindy offers the services of her roommate's wedding band.
 This roommate is Ted's future wife.

 As the week of the wedding approaches, Robin has doubts about marrying Barney and shares an emotional moment with Ted.
 Feeling guilty, Ted realizes he cannot be around Barney and Robin after they are married and decides to move to Chicago the day after the wedding.
 The season concludes with everyone traveling to Barney and Robin's wedding, including the mother of Ted's children (revealed on screen for the first time and portrayed by Cristin Milioti), who is seen buying a train ticket to the venue and holding her yellow umbrella.